NotIndex

 Recovering After Lower Limb Amputation

-• You are still the same person as you were before your amputation.
+• You are still the same person you were before your amputation.

-• You may be able to do many of your favorite activities but need to learn new ways to do them.
+• You may be able to do many of your favourite activities but need to learn new ways to do them.

-• You may want to avoid relationships because you are worried about what others think of your body.
-But this can lead to loneliness, isolation and cause more problems in the future.
+• You may want to avoid relationships because you worry about what others think of your body.
+But this can lead to loneliness, isolation, and cause more problems in the future.

 • Dealing with how you feel about the changes in your body will affect how you feel about your sexuality.

-• talk to a professional counsellor about how to deal with negative feelings
+• Talk to a professional counsellor about how to deal with challenging feelings.

-You can express your sexuality by touching, kissing, cuddling, as well as sexual intercourse.
+You can express your sexuality by touching, kissing, cuddling, as well as sex.
 Losing a limb does not need to limit your sexuality.
-It’s important to talk to your partner about your feelings and how the amputation may have changed how your body feels, looks and works.
+It’s important to talk to your partner about your feelings and how the amputation may have changed how your body feels, looks, and works.

 The following are tips to help with intimacy and sexuality: